evil-pand4/evil-pand4/README.md

 🕵️‍♂️ **Current Side Quests**

 - 🔍 Hunting bugs on platforms like Bugcrowd, HackerOne, and private programs.
-- 🧪 Building & pentesting my own SaaS platforms, scratch-card engines, and online games.
+- 🧪 Building & pentesting my own SaaS platforms, web application security tools, and pen-testing a large & popular blockchain based game.
-- 🛡️ Designing hardened Linux systems and meltdown triggers.
+- 🛡️ Building state of the art security tools, and breaking into web apps or apis.
 - 🧠 Researching obscure bypasses, CORS misconfigs, and advanced recon techniques.

 ---